Maud Lewis: Marriage

-Dowley married Everett Lewis, a fish peddler from Marshalltown, on January 16, 1938, at the age of 34.
+Maudie Dowley married Everett Lewis, a fish peddler from Marshalltown, on January 16, 1938, at the age of 34.
 He also worked as the watchman at the county Poor Farm.
 According to Everett, Maud showed up at his doorstep in response to an ad he had posted in the local stores for a "live-in or keep house" for a 40-year-old bachelor.
 Several weeks later, they married.

 They lived in Everett's one-room house with a sleeping loft, in Marshalltown, a few miles west of Digby.
 Maud used the house as her studio, while Everett took care of the housework.
 They lived mostly in poverty.

 Maud Lewis accompanied her husband on his daily rounds peddling fish door-to-door, bringing along Christmas cards she had painted.
 She sold the cards for five cents each, the same price her mother had charged for the cards she had made when Maud was a girl.
 These cards proved popular with her husband's customers.
 When Everett was hired as a night watchman at the neighbouring Poor Farm in 1939, Lewis began selling her Christmas cards and paintings directly from their home.
 Everett encouraged Lewis to paint, and he bought her her first set of oils.

 She expanded her range, using other surfaces for painting, such as pulp boards (beaverboards), cookie sheets, and Masonite.
 Lewis was a prolific artist and also painted on more or less every available surface in their tiny home: walls, doors, breadboxes, and even the stove.
 She completely covered the simple patterned commercial wallpaper with sinewy stems, leaves, and blossoms.